PUBLIC POLICY/LEGISLATIVE ACTION

-We are forming issue-based subcommittees around some of the most common areas we address.
+In 2018 we form issue-based subcommittees around some of the most common areas we address.
 If you are interested in actively working on one or more of the following issues, please email the co-chairs and we will get you added:

 Here is the latest update to our bill matrix - please click and read.